SysManSquad/sysmansquadblogdev/content/posts/2021-07-12-use-azure-policy-to-configure-boot-diagnostics-settings.md

               </h2>

               <p>
                 First we will need to Create a Custom Definition.
-To start with head to Portal.Azure.com > <a href="https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Definitions">Azure Policy | Definitions</a>.
+To start with head to Portal.Azure.com > [Azure Policy | Definitions](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Definitions).
               </p>

               <p>